Conall66/Morphogenetic-Programming-and-Regenerative-Design/Obsidian_Morphogenetic_Masters/Project Direction/Ideation/Project Selection.md

 ## Idea 1: Morphogenetic Urban Growth
 Using morphogenetic programming to model urban growth patterns, using smart cities analytics, environmental factors and taking social constraints to predict further growth or suggest appropriate improvements
 ### Why is it Important?
 [[A new type of cities for liveable futures]] - The overall growth of the world’s population could add another **2.5 billion people to urban areas by 2050, with close to 90% of this increase taking place in Asia and Africa**.
-Urban environments within these regions will expand
+Urban environments within these regions will expand to accommodate for rising populations and this presents an opportunity for smart cities

 ## Idea 2: Smart Building Envelopes
 Predicting the growth of engineered living building envelopes and assessing their impact in a number of different situations